 THE THREE MAIN STEPS I TOOK TO CHANGE MY STATION IN LIFE

 1) Work Harder Than Your Peers – If you want to be successful, you have to be willing to put in the hard work.
 You have to be willing to do what other unsuccessful people are unwilling to do.
-I have been able to grow my income to multiple 6-figures because I put in the extra hours when everyone else was running for the door at 5 p.m.
+I have been able to grow my income to multiple six-figures because I put in the extra hours when everyone else was running for the door at 5 p.m.
 And it wasn’t always in the office.
-A lot of the extra hours I put in was learning new skill sets that would make me better and more efficient at my job.
+A lot of the extra hours I put in was learning new skill sets that would make me better and more efficient at my job (and thus more valuable).

 This doesn’t mean your standard of living is degraded.
-The perfect example is the house we bought 3 years ago.
+The perfect example is the house we bought three years ago.
 Instead of buying in Orange County, where we were approved for a $750K loan, we opted to move inland and buy a huge house for $370,000 (today our mortgage is less than 8% of our gross income).
-Our standard of living actually increased, based on the increase in disposable income, for both investments and the things we enjoy.
+Our standard of living actually increased, cheaper housing lead to increased disposable income, which increased the funds available for both investments and the things we enjoy.

 You make your own luck based on the decisions you make on a daily, weekly, and monthly basis.
 You’re either preparing yourself for success or you’re preparing yourself for failure.
-I was on welfare as kid, but I haven’t let that hold me back.
-I graduated college at the top of my class in December of 2008 and got hired as a financial analyst with a starting salary of $58,000/year.
-Fast forward to 2017 and my income is projected to hit $300,000 and $440,000 when combined with my wife.
+I was on welfare as a kid, but I haven’t let that hold me back.
+I graduated college at the top of my class in December of 2008 and got hired as a financial analyst with a starting salary of $58,000 per year.
+Fast forward to 2018 and my income is projected to hit $300,000 (individually) and $430,000 when combined with my wife’s income and other sources.

 JOURNEY TO FINANCIAL INDEPENDENCE

 I had nothing to lose and everything to gain.
 Why wouldn’t I work my ass off to take advantage of the abundance of opportunity staring me and the rest of the world in the face?
-My ultimate goal is to produce a monthly income of $50,000/month.
-That means I need a net worth of around $10M that earns 6% annually in order to never touch the principal.
+My ultimate goal is to produce a monthly income of $50,000 per month.
+I also have a net worth goal of $10M.
 I track and share all of my progress here on this blog.

 If you’re not where you want to be in life then do something about it.
 Take action.
-Or as Gandhi has so famously said “be the change you want to see”.
+Or as Gandhi has so famously said “be the change you want to see.”
 Or take a lesson from the late Jim Rohn.
 He says “If you want to have more, then you must become more.”
-There is no way around it that it will take time and effort, but if you’re willing to pay the price of success you can achieve anything.
-It’s never too late.
+There is no way around it, it will take time and effort, but if you’re willing to pay the price of success you can achieve anything.
+It’s never too late!

-Yes the best time to start to achieve financial independence was 20 years ago.
+Yes, the best time to start your journey to financial independence was 20 years ago.

 You know when the second best time is?